Last Updated on June 15, 2023 by lindseymahoney

 I’m slightly obsessed with that cowboy picture.

-Debbie decided to go bold in the first floor powder room and applied removable wallpaper to make this little bathroom big on style.
+Debbie decided to go bold in the first-floor powder room and applied fun, removable wallpaper.

 GUEST BEDROOM #2:

-One of my favorite elements of Debbie’s designs are the unexpected accents like the little dog plate on her night stand.
+One of my favorite elements of Debbie’s designs is the unexpected decor items like the dog plate on the nightstand.